 - Prevention and Treatment of Periodontal Diseases in Primary Care [CLOSED]

 - Evaluating the Safety Climate in NHS Primary Care Dental Practice in Scotland: Pilot Study [CLOSED]

 - Dental Safety Climate Survey 2017

-It should be noted that while NES intends to deal with Clinical Audit, Research Audit, SEA and Peer Review reports in strict confidence, please be aware that where there are overwhelming clinical or ethical reasons to do so, NES may be obliged to take further action which may include sharing information from the report with relevant professional bodies.
+It should be noted that while NES intends to deal with Quality Improvement reports in strict confidence, please be aware that where there are overwhelming clinical or ethical reasons to do so, NES may be obliged to take further action which may include sharing information from the report with relevant professional bodies.